Esper breaks with Trump, opposes using military for protests

 “I was not aware a photo op was happening,” he said, adding that he also did not know that police had forcibly moved peaceful protesters in Lafayette Square to clear the way for Trump and his entourage.

+The White House laid responsibility for Monday's events in Lafayette Park on Attorney General William Barr, saying he gave the order for law enforcement to clear out the protest before Trump’s walk to the church ahead of Washington’s 7 p.m. curfew.
+McEnany said the decision was made earlier Monday but had not been executed by the time Barr arrived in the park to survey the scene.
+He gave the order at that time.

+McEnany said law enforcement conducted the operation with appropriate force, which included pepper spray and other chemical agents, and officers on horseback and batons clearing a crowd made up almost entirely of peaceful protesters.

-Trump put a political spin on his criticism of states with violence.
+Trump put a political spin on his criticism of states that have seen violence.
 He said, “You notice that all of these places that have problems, they’re not run by Republicans.
 They’re run by liberal Democrats.”

-The Defense Department has drafted contingency plans for deploying active-duty military if needed.
-Pentagon documents reviewed by The Associated Press showed plans for soldiers from an Army division to protect the White House and other federal buildings if the security situation in the nation’s capital were to deteriorate and the National Guard could not secure the facilities.

-In a Monday address in the Rose Garden, he called on governors to ramp up the National Guard presence to tamp down the protests.
-If they didn’t, Trump said, he would dispatch the military to their states — a step rarely taken in modern American history.
+Though the crackdown on the Washington demonstrations was praised by some Trump supporters Tuesday, a handful of Republicans expressed concern that law enforcement officers risked violating the protesters’ First Amendment rights.

+The situation in Washington had escalated Monday, becoming a potent symbol of Trump’s policing tactics and a physical manifestation of the rhetorical culture war he has stoked since before he was elected.